thundergolfer/thundergolfer.github.io/_posts/2016-10-10-rnns-the-intuition.md

 ![unrolled start](/images/rnn_short/unrolled_start.jpg)
 ![unrolled RNN](/images/rnn_short/unrolled.jpg)

-By unrolling we mean that we visual each *step* of the network's computing the ***t*** length input.
+By unrolling we mean that we visualise each *step* of the network's computing the ***t*** length input.
 For example, if we are running a sentiment analysis on a sentence of 9 words, the network unrolls to a 9 layer neural network.
 In this diagram, we can see that:

 1. ***x<sub>t</sub>*** is the input at step ***t***.
 This may be the word "disgustingly", corresponding to the 4th word in the sentence.
 (Note that the word alone is not enough for sentiment analysis).
 2. ***o<sub>t</sub>*** is the output at step ***t***.
 For example in our Sentiment Analysis example it could be the *positivity value* (0.000 -> 1.000) of the sentence so far.